 Our one-year MSc in Plant Genetics and Crop Improvement is perfect training if you plan to study for a further degree in plant genetics, or alternatively, a career in plant breeding and crop improvement.
 It’s a unique opportunity to study plant molecular genetics and its potential applications in the 21st century, within an environment of academic and research excellence.

-For your research module, you’ll work alongside world-leading scientists at JIC, The Sainsbury Laboratory, the Earlham Institute, or possibly with an industry partner.
-The JIC, which is based on the Norwich Research Park, is one of the world’s leading research institutes in plant genetics and crop improvement.
-So, there are few better places to study this topic within a world-class teaching and research environment.
+For your research module, you’ll work alongside world-leading scientists at John Innes Centre, The Sainsbury Laboratory, the Earlham Institute, or possibly with an industry partner.
+The John Innes Centre, which is based in Norwich Research Park, is one of the world’s leading research institutes in plant genetics and crop improvement.
+So, there are a few better places to study this topic within a world-class teaching and research environment.

 With this expert, cutting-edge training, you’ll have the perfect grounding to move onto a PhD, or alternatively into a career within the plant breeding industry.
 In recent years, the career prospects for students with a postgraduate degree in plant genetics and crop improvement have been very good, often leading to a PhD or employment within the UK plant breeding industry.